 This question is among the most complex and challenging in the space of asset management and one size does not fit all.
 Our product engineers have considered this question many times based on specific products as well as when those products are used in specific markets.

 There is no black-and-white strategy or simple solution for measuring risk.
 This is true in part because many products (think part numbers) can be applied in so many ways and used (or misused) very differently from customer-to-customer or market-to-market.
-It can be overwhelming determining where to begin.
+It can be overwhelming to determine where to begin.

 The good news is most customers know more than they think and may just need to consider a different approach to asset management.
 In fact, asset management is simply risk management (or mitigation) in disguise.